On-Chain vs Off-Chain

 In the current architecture of DOOR, the following transactions will be done off-chain.
 Unfortunately due to the high cost of Ethereum gas fees and the requirement we have to distribute thousands (potentially millions) of micro-transactions, there was a need to manage these transactions off-chain.

-All Payments made from Advertisers to Consumers for Data.
+- All Payments made from Advertisers to Users.
 Each transaction will be tracked in the HOLDING account (moving from one user's Door wallet to another user's Door wallet).

 When an Advertiser licenses data from a consumer, the DOOR Tokens are sent from one Door Wallet to another Door Wallet.
 These micro-transactions are stored off-chain.